-Fine Art America has algorithms that influence how images show up in a search.
-Using key words and also sharing through social media channels like Twitter and Pinterest will increase your reach.
+Fine Art America has algorithms that influence how images appear in a search.
+So, using keywords and sharing through social media platforms will increase your reach.

 A great feature they offer is a widget.
-This will allow you to generate a code so customers can buy without leaving your site.
+You can generate a code to display it.
+And customers can buy prints without leaving your site.

-Etsy has established itself as one of the prime venues for artists and crafters of every kind.
-They sell their work through their own online store.
-This is attached to a comprehensive e-commerce platform and payment system.
+Etsy has established itself as one of the prime venues for artists of all kinds.
+Creatives sell their work through their online store.
+And it is attached to a comprehensive eCommerce platform and payment system.